-Overview: B2B scenarios and communication with the Enterprise Integration Pack
+Overview: B2B enterprise integration scenarios in Azure Logic Apps with Enterprise Integration Pack

 For business-to-business (B2B) workflows and seamless communication with Azure Logic Apps, you can enable enterprise integration scenarios with Microsoft's cloud-based solution, the Enterprise Integration Pack.
 Organizations can exchange messages electronically, even if they use different protocols and formats.
 The pack transforms different formats into a format that organizations' systems can interpret and process.
 Organizations can exchange messages through industry-standard protocols, including AS2, X12, and EDIFACT.
 You can also secure messages with both encryption and digital signatures.